Music, food and the last invasion of Britain

 Strumble Head and lighthouse

-Armed with a picnic, jump on the Strumble Shuttle Bus and head out to Strumble Head, where you’ll find a picturesque lighthouse atop a small island just off the coast.
+Armed with a picnic, jump on the Strumble Shuttle Bus (summer only) and head out to Strumble Head, where you’ll find a picturesque lighthouse atop a small island just off the coast.
 As one of the best seal and porpoise watching spots – not only in Pembrokeshire but the whole of the UK – in autumn the pebbled beaches play host to young pups that are easily visible from the coastal path.
 The walking both north and south along the coast path from Strumble Head is fantastic.
+Carry on along the road to Melin Tregwynt where you can watch the original looms whirring away creating the iconic wool patterns and enjoy a cup of tea and cake in the tranquil outside space.

 There are also some lovely woodland walks in the Gwaun Valley, following the river Gwaun that gives its name to the Fishguard’s Welsh title, Abergwaun.
 You can amble through ancient oaks alongside burbling water – beautiful at any time of the year but even more so when the leaves turn in autumn.
-Stop for a pint at the Dyffryn Arms in the village of Llanychaer, where landlady Bessie will serve you beer from a jug in her front-room pub that has been in her family since 1840.
+The car park at Sychpant Woods and picnic area is a great place to start.
+Stop for a pint at the Dyffryn Arms in the village of Llanychaer, where landlady Bessie served beer from a jug in her front-room pub until she passed away in 2023.
+The pub remains in her family as it has done since 1840.

 Horseriders stop for a break at The Dyffryn Arms or Bessie's